TomBos/Talker/README.md

 ## Usage

 1. Create a new account by entering a username and password on the registration page.
-2. Log in using your newly created account.
+2. Login using your newly created account.
-3. Chat with other users in real-time on the chat page.
+3. Chat with other users in real time on the chat page.
 4. View chat history by scrolling up in the chat window.

 ## Contributing